Genusbiz/docs/users/reporting-on-data/report/grouping-and-filtering/time-data-sources.md

 <td>**Required**</td>

-<td><span style="FONT-WEIGHT: normal">Set whether the time data source is required or not.
+<td>Set whether the time data source is required or not.
 If required, the user has to set filter to run the report.</td>

 </tr>